 Ways to advocate for gender equality

-While there are myriad actions we can take to promote gender equality at school, at work, and in our everyday lives, advocacy takes that commitment to a higher level.
+While there are myriad actions we can take to promote gender equality at school, at work, and in our everyday lives, gender equality advocacy takes that commitment to a higher level.
 If you’re passionate about closing the gender gap, creating more opportunities for women and non-binary individuals, and forging a more equitable and just world, here are a few suggestions:

 14. Listen and learn.